Where Is The Seminar?

 Please go to our book now page and click on the large YABS symbol.
 Fill in the pop up registration form, and pay by card.
 That's it!

 Once you have paid your course fees, your place is booked.
 You'll receive an email within a day or two of booking, acknowledging your payment.
-We post out confirmation pack with a welcome letter and useful leaflets in June.
+We post out confirmation pack with a welcome letter and useful leaflets in June, or within two weeks of booking if you’ve booked after June.

 In the highly unlikely event that the whole seminar should have to be cancelled, the liability of York Antiquarian Book Seminar and it's organizers to a potential participant shall be limited to the full refund of course fees received from that student.